NullBrunk/nullbrunk.github.io/astro-initial/src/content/work/PHPChat.md

   <source src="https://github.com/NullBrunk/PHPChat/assets/125673909/57a08d7c-36eb-4879-a80d-c4a467fbe4b5" type="video/mp4" />
 </video>

 The \<form\> is directly posted to the API.
-However, the update and delete fonctionnalities are dynamic; JS updates/removes the element from the DOM (frontend) and does an AJAX request to the API to update/remove it from the database (backend).
+However, the update and delete fonctionnalities are done in JavaScript with AJAX requests.

 #### ⚙️ Settings page